make-all/tuya-local/ACKNOWLEDGEMENTS.md

 - [patriiiiiiiiiick](https://github.com/patriiiiiiiiiick) for assisting with support for Meowmatic pet feeder.
 - [sjeffrey101](https://github.com/sjeffrey101) for contributing support for BKZO and Yunlong ceiling fans.
 - [acheronfail](https://github.com/acheronfail) for assisting with support for Madimack InverChlor salt and mineral chlorinator.
+- [controller999](https://github.com/controller999) for assisting with support for Lubluelu A901 vacuum cleaner.